helmchoi/helmchoi.github.io/_posts/2025-06-30-ros2-on-windows.md

 1) asio, cunit, etc. installation error (key exists) -> There would be registries left in "HKEY_LOCAL_MACHINE\SOFTWARE\Kitware\CMake\Packages".
 Remove them and retry.
 2) Failed to start process OR rclpy-related error
    -> Python version mismatch.
 Don't trust the official guideline: the python version should match the version in the zip file (Lib/site-packages/), not 3.8.3.
+Or could be done by using ROS2 version compiled with python 3.8.3 (e.g., Humble 20240807).